turbio/nix-flamegraph/README.md

 # Credits

-Mostly based on posts from [here](https://discourse.nixos.org/t/nix-flamegraph-or-profiling-tool/33333/11) cobbled together.
+Internal script is mostly based on posts from [here](https://discourse.nixos.org/t/nix-flamegraph-or-profiling-tool/33333/11) cobbled together.
 Yoinked `stack-collapse.py` from [here](https://raw.githubusercontent.com/NixOS/nix/master/contrib/stack-collapse.py), and made slight alterations (to pin Python version against flake deps).

+# License

+This is basically just a bunch of templates & scripts cobbled together.
+The parts I contributed are too trivial to really be worthy of anything other than public domain.